Taysiabee/readme-popsicle/readme.md

 	- Ex: target.addeventListener = button.addeventListener

 **B**) Next add the type and function.
 The type is a string representing the event type to *listen* for.
-Then add the function.
+Then add the popsicle   function.

 		- Ex: target.addEventListener('event', function(){
 		popsicle({